electric-sql/electric/.changeset/warm-cycles-live.md

 ---
-"@core/sync-service": patch
+"@core/sync-service": minor
 ---

-Make `PersistentKV` store metadata in individual files on a per-shape basis.
+[BREAKING] Make `PersistentKV` store metadata in individual files on a per-shape basis.